Q-Bach/computational_workflows_project/README.md

 `-profile` profile to run the pipeline with.

 #### Example run
 Exemplary command to run the pipeline with the included test files in the [tests](tests/) directory.
-The fna and the gtf file have to be extracted first (they were compressed for the upload to GitHub).
+The reference genome files (fasta and gtf) had to be excluded from the github repo, since they are too large.
+The files can be downloaded from [NCBI](https://www.ncbi.nlm.nih.gov/datasets/genome/GCF_000001635.27/) and have to be extracted.

 ```bash
 nextflow run main.nf\